leostera/caramel/README.md

 Caramel leverages:

-* the OCaml compiler, to provide you with a pragmatic type system and industrial-strength type safety.
+* the OCaml type-system, to provide you with industrial-strength type safety

 * the Erlang VM, known for running low-latency, distributed, and fault-tolerant systems used in a wide range of industries.